melvinchia3636/YouTube-Scraping-API/docs/installation.rst

 .. warning::

-    If you download the code directly from GitHub, sometimes you might find some experimental or code after installing it.
-For those who are facing any problems when running the code, kindly drop your issue in the Issue page of the respository.
+    If you download the code directly from GitHub, sometimes you might find some experimental features after installing it.
+For those who are facing any problems when running the code, kindly drop your issue in the Issue page of the repository.